 Memory of Water

-Memory of Water is an artist-led project exploring the impact of participatory arts practice on the future of waterfront heritage zones.
+Memory of Water is an artist-led project exploring post-industrial waterfront heritage in the context of urban planning and community development.
 Funded by Creative Europe and with local support in six partner cities, the project is being developed and delivered by members of the River Cities Network over two years.

-Artists from Gdansk, Govan, Gothenburg/Stockholm, Ostend, Levadia, and Limerick will collaborate with community groups, engineers, politicians, residents and urban planners.
+Artists from Gdańsk, Govan, Göteborg/Stockholm, Ostend, Levadia, and Limerick will collaborate with community groups, engineers, politicians, residents and urban planners.
 These cities are defined by their post-industrial waterfronts: some are making successful progress while others struggle with abandonment or gentrification.

 Memory of Water poses the question: what’s next for waterfront heritage zones?
-The participating partners will collaborate on four artist-led City Labs, three artist residencies programmes, a digital exhibition, networking, public events, and a filmed documentary.
+The participating partners will collaborate on twenty-three interconnected activities including four artist-led City Labs, six international residencies, and a filmed documentary.
 Artists will share and develop skills, examining how accepted histories clash and compliment what has been lost, forgotten or abbreviated.

-Ormston House is a project partner on Memory of Water with Fablevision (Scotland), Intercult (Sweden), the Municipality of Levadia (Greece), Nadbaltyckie Centrum Kultury (Poland), and Stad Ostend (Belgium).
+The project artists are ts Beall, Rafika Chawishe, Mary Conroy, Jonas Myrstrand, Siegfried Vynck, and Iwona Zając.
+Ormston House is a project partner on Memory of Water with Fablevision in Scotland, Intercult in Sweden, the Municipality of Levadia in Greece, Nadbaltyckie Centrum Kultury in Poland, and Stad Ostend in Belgium.